kevaleb/Ms-Ellies-Wine/_series/travels.md

 ---
-layout: categories
+layout: series
-title: Daily Deals
+title: Travels
 description:
-banner_path: /images/banners/banner1.jpg
+banner_path: /images/banners/banner5.jpg
 featured-category: true
 _comments:
   featured-category: Do you want this category to appear on the front page?